cmu-phil/Spectral/README.md

 # Spectral Sequences in Homotopy Type Theory

-Formalization project of the CMU HoTT group to formalize the Serre spectral sequence.
+Formalization project of the CMU HoTT group to formalize the Serre spectral sequence in Lean 2.

-*Update July 16*: The construction of the Serre spectral sequence has been completed.
+*Update July 16, 2017*: The construction of the Serre spectral sequence has been completed.
 The result is `serre_convergence` in `cohomology.serre`.
 The main algebra part is in `algebra.exact_couple`.

+This repository also contains:
+* a formalization of colimits which is in progress by Floris van Doorn, Egbert Rijke and Kristina Sojakova.
+* a formalization and notes (in progress) about the smash product by Floris van Doorn and Stefano Piceghello.
+* a formalization of *The real projective spaces in homotopy type theory*, Ulrik Buchholtz and Egbert Rijke, LICS 2017.
+* a formalization of *Higher Groups in Homotopy Type Theory*, Ulrik Buchholtz, Floris van Doorn, Egbert Rijke, LICS 2018.
-This repository also contains the contents of the MRC group on formalizing homology in Lean.
+* the contents of the MRC 2017 group on formalizing homology in Lean.

 #### Participants
 Jeremy Avigad, Steve Awodey, Ulrik Buchholtz, Floris van Doorn, Clive Newstead, Egbert Rijke, Mike Shulman.